 “His ‘79 Topps is one of the better cards from the year and is undoubtedly the pick of the set”

 It’s worth a significant amount when looking at higher PSA grades, and it’s not like there are many other options from the era to choose from if you’re looking at Topps sets.

-Versions such as the NFL Leaders aren’t bad either, even if they will never compare to the RC in terms of values or interest.
-It’s unsurprising to see that Campbell’s cards are some of the better releases from the last 1970s, and they look to be a solid investment in the long-term.
+Versions like the NFL Leaders aren’t bad either, even if they will never compare to the RC in terms of values or interest.
+It’s unsurprising that Campbell’s cards are some of the better releases from the last 1970s, and they look to be a solid investment in the long-term.